How Much Every Type of Penetration Testing Costs in 2023

 AWS Penetration Testing Costs

 As more resources and assets move to the cloud, the risk of security breaches increases.
-Fewer vendors offer cloud service penetration testing.
-It is a more specialized skill set than say, standard network penetration testing, and this usually means it comes at a higher price.
+Fewer vendors offer cloud service penetration testing, which requires a more specialized skill set than, say, standard network penetration testing.
+This usually means it comes at a higher price.

 Benchmark Cost: $20,000 – $100,000+

 This is our detailed article on the cost of AWS penetration testing.
-It includes breakdowns of the main cost factors like the number of accounts, services in scope and how each one moves the price of a test.
+It includes breakdowns of the main cost factors, such as the number of accounts and services in scope, and how each one affects the price of a test.

 PCI Penetration Testing Costs

 A penetration test to satisfy PCI-DSS requirements is unique again.
-A PCI pen test is often box-checking, for compliance only, and doesn’t require the depth of testing or reporting that is common in other test types.
+A PCI pen test is often box-checking for compliance only and doesn’t require the depth of testing or reporting that is common in other test types.
 That said, there are still plenty of ways to get it wrong.
-There are horror stories from firms who have contracted for a PCI pen test only to be told at audit time that the test didn’t actually satisfy PCI requirements.
+There are horror stories from firms that have contracted for a PCI pen test and were only told at audit time that the test didn’t actually satisfy PCI requirements.

 This is our comprehensive article on the cost of PCI penetration testing, including the main cost factors and how to reduce costs where possible.